Looking for the top web hosting solutions on the market? Then you’re in the right place.

 - Optimized solution: SiteGround comes with a WordPress performance solution that helps you dramatically speed up your site by reducing the unnecessary bandwidth consumption.

-- Proactive security: SiteGround’s server firewall patch against common security threats and automatically updates your plugins so you can have a peace of mind.
+- Proactive security: SiteGround’s server firewall patch against common security threats and automatically updates your plugins so you can have peace of mind.

 Bottom line: Choose SiteGround if you want an affordable web hosting service that focuses on speed.
 You’ll get fast loading speed and performance optimization.
-If you’re tired of an unreliable hosting service, then you might give SiteGround a try.
+If you’re tired of unreliable hosting service, then you might give SiteGround a try.
 With their free Migrator plugin, you can bring over your WordPress site in just a few clicks and enjoy the super fast hosting environment.

 Pricing: Regular price starts at $14.99 per month